guildai/guildai/guild/tests/uat/packages-after-mnist-install.md

 Guild packages:

     >>> run("guild packages")
-    gpkg.mnist     0.4.1...
-CNN and softmax regression classifiers for MNIST digits
+    gpkg.mnist     0.5.0...
+CNN and multinomial logistic regression classifiers for MNIST digits
     <exit 0>

 Here's the list of all packages matching `mnist`:

     >>> run("guild packages ls -a mnist")
-    gpkg.mnist          0.4.1...
-CNN and softmax regression classifiers for MNIST digits mnist               ...
-Python utilities to download and parse the MNIST dataset
+    gpkg.mnist  0.5.0...
+CNN and multinomial logistic regression classifiers for MNIST digits mnist       0.2.1       Python utilities to download and parse the MNIST dataset
     <exit 0>